Barrow Hill railway station

-Barrow Hill railway station is a former railway station in the village of Barrow Hill in northern Derbyshire, England.
+Barrow Hill railway station served the village of Barrow Hill, in northern Derbyshire, England, between 1841 and 1954.

 History

-The station was originally opened as "Staveley" in 1841, a year after the opening of the North Midland Railway.
+The station was originally opened as Staveley in 1841, a year after the opening of the North Midland Railway.
 It was designed to serve the village of Staveley and the substantial ironworks near the station.

 Allen's guide of 1842 writes of "Staveley upon the hill to the left; Mr. Barrow's iron-works in the valley."

 The station on what became known as the "Old Road" between Chesterfield and Rotherham Masborough.
 It was in an area undergoing rapid industrialisation.
-Iron working had been carried on for many centuries and Staveley works itself had been opened in 1702.
-The land originally had been owned by the Duke of Devonshire but the copyhold had been bought by Richard Barrow in 1840.
+Iron working had been carried on for many centuries and Staveley Works itself had been opened in 1702.
+The land originally had been owned by the Duke of Devonshire, but the copyhold had been bought by Richard Barrow in 1840.

 Whites Gazetteer, in 1857, records "Staveley Works, 1 mile E. from Staveley, is an ancient iron smelting establishment; there are documents in existence proving it to have been a place of considerable importance centuries ago, but its early history will not bear any comparison with the vastness of operations in the present day.
 Here are the collieries and extensive ironworks of Richard Barrow, Esq., with blast furnaces, producing 200 tons of metal weekly.
 Castings and foundry work of all kinds are executed at this extensive establishment.
 Neat residences for the clerks and overlookers have been built in the vicinity, besides a great number of cottages."

 Local ore had been worked out by 1870, but the works continued to expand, bringing increasing work for the railway.
 The station was moved and rebuilt in 1888 in a new position when the Clowne Branch was opened.

-There were three platforms, two on the main line and one for the branch, with typical Midland buildings, some in brick others of timber.
+There were three platforms: two on the main line and one for the branch, with typical Midland buildings, some in brick others of timber.

 In 1870, a large locomotive shed was opened, known as Staveley (Barrow Hill) Depot, coded 18D by the LMS and renumbered 41E in 1958.
 It included a 24 "road" (track) roundhouse.
 It closed in 1991, but has been preserved and reopened in 1998 as Barrow Hill Roundhouse & Railway Centre.

-In 1900, the station was renamed "Barrow Hill and Staveley Works".
+In 1900, the station was renamed Barrow Hill and Staveley Works.
 It was renamed again by British Railways in 1951, becoming plain Barrow Hill.

-The station closed to regular passenger traffic in 1954 but remained in place for many years.
+The station closed to regular passenger traffic in 1954, but remained in place for many years.
 On 26 September 1971, it was used for a shuttle service from Chesterfield in connection with an open day at Barrow Hill engine shed.
 It remained in use for special services until at least 1981.